Posts

 • Carpet.
 Always a great go-to option for old or new homes, it makes any space look soft and cozy.
 It is easy to walk on and simple to install (even over old floor!).
 The costs vary depending on quality, ranging from $2 to $5 per square foot.
 The only problem you’re likely to run into with carpet is that it stains easily and needs more constant maintenance to stay looking good.
 Carpets need to be vacuumed regularly and occasionally steam-cleaned.

 • Cork.
 It’s environmentally friendly, warm, feels wonderful, and absorbs sound so you don’t have to worry about making too much noise by walking on it.
-Again, the costs vary depending on quality, but you will most likely be looking at somewhere between $2 and $8 per square foot of space.
-Be warned: since cork is a natural material, it can be prone to fading in direct sunlight and can swell substantially if it gets too wet.
+Since cork is a natural material, it can be prone to fading in direct sunlight and can swell substantially if it gets too wet.

 Kitchen Flooring Ideas